Dølehest: Breed characteristics

 When presented for grading and studbook inspection, the heavy-type Dole Gudbrandsdals are tested for pulling power and trotting.
-In the lighter type, X-rays showing the knee and lower legs to be free of defects must be presented, and stallions must have satisfactory results on the track before they may be used for breeding.
-However, three-year-old stallions may be issued temporary licenses before they begin their racing career if their conformation, breeding, and trotting ability are considered acceptable.
+In the lighter type, X-rays showing the knee and lower legs to be free of defects must be presented.
 Trotting-type mares with proper conformation that are not fast enough during grading may be registered as draft-type Doles.
 These strict and organized standards have improved the quality of the Dole breed over the past few decades.
 Although the Dole horse is one of the smallest draft breeds, it shows great pulling power, and is also hardy and agile.
-They are especially known for their excellent trots, as is shown by the lighter subtype of the breed.
+They are especially known for their excellent trot, as is shown by the lighter subtype of the breed.
 During the late 20th century, interbreeding between the two types became quite common; due to this, the breed became much more uniform in type, with fewer differences between the trotter and draft sections.